Henry Latham Doherty: Personal life

 Before founding Cities Service, Henry Doherty moved to New York City, where he lived atop an office building at State and Liberty Streets, now the site of 1 Battery Park Plaza.
 The suite had a gym, squash court and motorized bed that slid out onto the terrace.
 Clearly, he was already beset with recurring rounds of arthritis.
 He nearly died in 1927 from complications of the disease, but recovered with the help of a friend, Grace Eames.
 Grace was a widow, and married Henry in December 1928.
 A New York Times article said that he had bought several properties in Manhattan for redevelopment, but most of the projects were delayed because of these bouts.

-One of the projects completed for Doherty was a 60-story skyscraper initially named for its street address, 70 Pine Street.
+One of the projects completed for Doherty was a 60-story skyscraper initially named for its street address, 70 Pine Street, Lower Manhattan, New York.
 (Note: Later it was known informally as the Cities Service Building.
 American International Group bought the building in 1979 to serve as its headquarters.)
 It was topped by a tower containing six smaller floors that would contain Doherty's private residence.

 The Lamont–Doherty Earth Observatory received a substantial donation of his estate.